The Restoration of All: Universalism in Early Christianity (part 3)

 For he who does these things [i.e., righteousness] will be glorified in the kingdom of God, but he who chooses their opposites will perish together with his works.
 This is why there is resurrection and reward.
 (21.1)

 Therefore, the author of this text believed that the resurrection of the righteous would be accompanied by the final death of the wicked.
-The Epistle of Barnabas should be classified as either a conditionalist or annihilationist writing (it doesn’t state whether the wicked will be resurrected or not).
+Like the Didache, there is no clearly developed view of the ultimate fate of unbelievers in the Epistle of Barnabas, but it points in an annihilationist or conditionalist direction.

 Odes of Solomon

 The Odes of Solomon are a collection of hymns, dating most likely to the late first century.
 [3] Although the exact relationship is debated, the Odes are very closely related (directly or indirectly) to the gospel and letters of John, and may have been written in or by the same community as those texts.
 [4] The Odes of Solomon present a very universalistic depiction of salvation.
-Regarding the Water of Life (cf. GJohn 4.14; Rev. 7.17; 21.6; 22.1, 17), one of the Odes says that nobody could restrain it, and “it went over the face of the whole earth and filled everything.
-All the thirsty upon earth drank, and their thirst was relieved and quenched, for from the Most High it was given” (Odes 6.9-12).
-God, through the Son, will take hold of absolutely everything in his salvation; everything that breathes will be given knowledge of the Lord, to sing his praises, at his coming (Odes 7.17-27).
+Regarding the Water of Life (cf. John 4:14; Rev. 7:17; 21:6; 22:1, 17), one of the Odes says that nobody could restrain it, and “it went over the face of the whole earth and filled everything.
+All the thirsty upon earth drank, and their thirst was relieved and quenched, for from the Most High it was given” (Odes 6.9–12).
+God, through the Son, will take hold of absolutely everything in his salvation; everything that breathes will be given knowledge of the Lord, to sing his praises, at his coming (Odes 7.17–27).

 The scope of the atonement in the Odes of Solomon is universal, just as in John’s gospel and letters (see my previous post).
 According to the Odes, the Messiah descended to Death and Sheol in order to set everyone free.
 He says, “I went on to all my prisoners, to liberate them, in order to leave no one bound or binding others...
 They were gathered to me and were saved, because they became my limbs and I was their head” (17.8–14).
 Because Death and Sheol could not hold him, they cast him out along with “those who had died,” who were thereby redeemed by him (42.14–26).
 [5] Throughout the Odes, death is only mentioned in order to describe its defeat via the Messiah’s crucifixion (e.g., 6.14ff; 15.9–11).

-In summary, the Odes of Solomon should be classified as a universalist writing.
-It represents the scope of the atonement from Jesus’ crucifixion as universal, involving everyone who has died, and says that all people will be given knowledge of the Lord at his coming.
+In summary, the Odes of Solomon strongly point in a universalist direction.
+They represent the scope of the atonement from Jesus’ crucifixion as universal, involving everyone who has died, and say that all people will be given knowledge of the Lord at his coming.
 However, we must also keep in mind that because it is a hymnal, the Odes may be using hyperbolic language.

 Shepherd of Hermas

 The Shepherd of Hermas was an early Christian text, written in the late first or early second century, which was held in very high esteem by the 2nd-century church.
-[2] Shep.
-Herm. takes an extreme view of repentance, claiming that believers have only one chance to repent and won’t be saved if they continue to sin.
+[2] Shep Herm takes an extreme view of repentance, claiming that believers have only one chance to repent after baptism and won’t be saved if they continue to sin.
 This book frequently mentions the destruction of the wicked.
-However, it holds that unbelievers will be allowed to repent “on the last day” when they see God (vis.
-2.2.5).
-Some may be punished for a time, but if they repent, they will be saved; the rest will be utterly destroyed (vis.
-3.5.5-7.6; simil.
-6.2.1-4).
+However, it holds that unbelievers will be allowed to repent “on the last day” when they see God (vis 2.2.5).
+Some may be punished for a time, but if they repent, they will be saved; the rest will be utterly destroyed (vis 3.5.5–7.6; simil 6.2.1–4).
 Thus, this work takes a middle position between annihilationism and universalism, as it holds that there will be a second chance at repentance for unbelievers.

 Polycarp of Smyrna

-Polycarp was a bishop of Smyrna in the early second century AD.
-His single surviving letter, written to the Philippian church, displays a conditionalist view of the ultimate fate of unbelievers.
-According to him, we will only be resurrected by God “if we do his will, and walk in his commandments, and love what he loved, keeping ourselves from all unrighteousness” (Phil.
-2.2f).
+Polycarp was a bishop of Smyrna in the second century AD until his death in 155.
+His single surviving letter, written to the Philippian church, points in a conditionalist direction regarding the ultimate fate of unbelievers.
+According to him, we will only be resurrected by God “if we do his will, and walk in his commandments, and love what he loved, keeping ourselves from all unrighteousness” (Ep Phil 2.2f).
 The Martyrdom of Polycarp, written after his death, says about the martyrs,

-...they despised worldly tortures, purchasing aiōnios life by a single hour.
-The fire of their torturers was cold to them, for they set before their eyes an escape from the [fire] which is aiōnios and not quenched.
-(Mart.
-Pol.
-2.3)
+...they despised worldly tortures, purchasing aeonian life by a single hour.
+The fire of their torturers was cold to them, for they set before their eyes an escape from the [fire] which is aeonian and not quenched.
+(Mart Pol 2.3)

-This could be an indication of nascent infernalism (the view that unbelievers will be tortured forever).
-It may also simply be echoing Matthean language about Gehenna, which for Matthew would be a place of destruction, not everlasting torture (Matt.
-3.12; 10.28; 18.8f).
-Furthermore, Mart.
-Pol. may not reflect Polycarp’s actual views about this issue.
-Therefore, Polycarp would best be categorized as a conditionalist.
+This could be an indication of infernalism (the view that unbelievers will be tortured forever).
+More likely, it is simply echoing Matthew’s language about Gehenna, and not presenting any developed view of the fate of unbelievers of its own.
+Furthermore, Mart Pol may not reflect Polycarp’s actual views about this issue, since its author is unknown and it may be a late composition (ca. 200).

 Ignatius of Antioch

-Ignatius was a bishop of Antioch who was martyred some time in the early-to-mid second century.
-I’ll be treating the middle recension of his seven-letter corpus as original, in line with the current consensus.
+Ignatius was the bishop of Antioch who was martyred some time in the early-to-mid 2nd century.
 It’s debated whether these letters were actually written by Ignatius in the early-to-mid 2nd century, or if they were written pseudonymously in the mid-to-late 2nd century.
 [6] This doesn’t particularly matter for our purposes, because whether or not they are authentically Ignatian, they still reflect the beliefs of one strand of 2nd-century Christianity.

 Additional apocryphal writings

 Peter wishes mercy on the damned, and although Jesus doesn’t grant this request, he replies that God has even more compassion than him (chap.
 3).
-The Ethiopic version of Apoc.
-Pet. concludes that God will have mercy on all sinners, but this truth must not be revealed to unbelievers, lest they sin more.
-[9] This concern was shared by later universalists like Origen (Contra Celsum 6.26).
+The Ethiopic version of Apoc Pet concludes that God will have mercy on all sinners, but this truth must not be revealed to unbelievers, lest they sin more.
+[9] This concern was shared by later universalists like Origen (Contra Celsum VI.26).
 Although it’s contrary to the earlier universalism of the Pauline corpus, which exhorts to “instruct and teach” that God is the savior of all (1 Tim.
-4.10f), this elitist attitude is significant for our purposes, as it shows that later writers may not teach (or even contradict) universalism in their pastoral writings, while still privately believing it.
+4:10f), this attitude is significant for our purposes, as it shows that later writers may not teach (or even contradict) universalism in their pastoral writings, while still privately believing it.

 Conclusion